Table of Contents

 Practical sequence:

-1. Start with a gap assessment against the current standards manual.
+- Start with a gap assessment against the current standards manual.
 Read the actual standards, not a summary.
-CARF released its 2026 Behavioral Health and Child and Youth Standards Manuals, with changes taking effect July 1, 2026.
-If your survey window opens after that date, you are being measured against the new manual.
+The 2026 Behavioral Health Standards Manual, governing surveys conducted between July 1, 2026 and June 30, 2027, is now published.
+If your survey window opens after that date, surveyors will measure you against the new manual.

 Frequently asked questions